pusateri/draft-pusateri-dnsop-private-subdomains/draft-pusateri-dnsop-private-subdomains.md

 ## Signatures in Responses

-Responses MUST NOT be signed because the receiver is not able to determine which public key to use to verify the signature.
+Response SIG(0) signature verification is difficult because the receiver is not able to determine which public key to use to verify the signature.
 The response could come from the authoritative server or it could come from an intermediate caching resolver.

-Future work will attempt to provide a way to ensure response integrity.
+Future work will attempt to provide a way to ensure response message integrity if that which is already provided by DNSSEC {{?RFC4034}} is deemed insufficient.

 ## Encrypted Records